 This year, I'm working with MLH to leverage our national community of hackers as a tool to teach kids about the fun of CS through hack demos.

-I have experience in Java, C, and Python, and am currently learning SQL.
-I've used Flask and Django for both personal and professional projects, and am comfortable with command line use and Linux systems.
+I have experience in Java, C, Python, and SQL.
+I've used Flask and Django for both personal and professional projects, and am comfortable with Linux and git.